| |

 Instructions

 Your new liniment will be quite shelf-stable and will last for years.
 Simply rub and massage this liniment into your (unbroken!) skin to help soothe those aching muscles.
-I think you’ll find it to be one of the best items in your home apothecary!
+I think you’ll find it to be one of the best items in your home herbal cabinet!

 Leave a Reply